 This objective was not achieved, mainly as a result of the effectiveness of other responses in tackling the problem.
 The effectiveness of any efforts to target handlers of stolen diesel depends on our ability to positively identify the fuel found in their possession.
 Since it was no longer being stolen there was little sense in marking it.
-However as a result of the contacts that have now been established with HMCE and 'Authentix' we are in position to implement diesel marking and run an enforcement operation should the need arise.
+However as a result of the contacts that have now been established with the result was no longer being stolen there was little sense in marking it.
+However as a result we are in position to implement diesel marking and run an enforcement operation should the need arise.
 This can be done at short notice and at any location.